JasperHG90/dagster-pyiceberg-example-polaris/README.md

-# dagster-pyiceberg example using postgresql catalog
+# dagster-pyiceberg example using an Apache Polaris catalog

 > [!WARNING] dagster-pyiceberg is in development
 >